Lawsuit accuses 3 Michigan St. basketball players of rape

 EAST LANSING, Mich.
 (AP) — A federal lawsuit has been filed against Michigan State University and three former men’s basketball players by a female student who accuses them of sexually assaulting her at an off-campus apartment.

-The suit was filed Monday in U.S. District in Grand Rapids and does not list the woman’s name or the names of the players.
+The woman and players are not named in the suit which was filed Monday in U.S. District in Grand Rapids.
+It seeks compensatory and punitive damages.

-It says the assault occurred April 12, 2015 after the 18-year-old woman met the players at a local bar.
-The woman says in the suit that she was taken to an apartment where the players took turns raping her in a bedroom.

-The woman also says university Counseling Center staff made it clear to her that if she reported it to police “she faced an uphill battle that would create anxiety and unwanted media attention.”
+Michigan State has been rocked for months by a sexual assault scandal involving a former sports doctor that now includes his ex-boss.
+Three ex-football players also were charged last year with sexual assault.

 Most Read Nation & World Stories